pulkit0512/Java8Features/ReadMe.md

 3) This style of programming lists the step by step of instructions on how to achieve an objective.
 4) We write the code on what needs to be done in each step.
-5) Imperative style is used with classic Object Oriented Programming.
+5) Imperative style is used with classic Object-Oriented Programming.

 **Declarative Style of Programming**
 1) Focuses on what is the result you want.